 The example below uses the

-will look the same for any table.
-Within MySQL for Excel, Open
+the same for any table.
+Within MySQL for Excel, Open a MySQL

 The background color represents the status of each cell, and there are four distinct colors that are used while editing table data: